octokas/manh/your-custum-manh/readme.txt

 HOW TO CREATE MY CUSTOM ADMIN?

-1) Open admin-builder/index.html file in your browser.
+1) Open manh-builder/index.html file in your browser.

-2) Create your admin with Admin builder: select your sidebar and topbar, edit your menu text and link, choose your colors.
+2) Create your manh with Admin builder: select your sidebar and topbar, edit your menu text and link, choose your colors.

-3) Once you have finished, your admin blank page will be here.
+3) Once you have finished, your manh blank page will be here.

 4) That's all!